mjosaarinen/brutus/README.md

 No warranty whatsoever.
 I don't own the cipher implementations.
 If you use my code in your project, attribute me.

-**ADDENUM 14-Mar-16**

 The first round BRUTUS report has been published in Journal Of Cryptographic Engineering.
 The paper [The BRUTUS automatic cryptanalytic framework:
 Testing CAESAR authenticated encryption candidates for weaknesses] (http://link.springer.com/article/10.1007%2Fs13389-015-0114-1) is freely downloadable.

-We are still (more than six months after their submission) waiting for the second round implementations to be made available so that they can be included in BRUTUS.
-Currently only the 2nd round implementation of our own cipher, WHIRLBOB, is in included in the distrubtion.
-First round implementations are included in the `crypto_aead_round1` directory for reference.
-You may move these to `crypto_aead` directory if you want to play with them using the automated scripts.

 Cheers,
 - Markku https://mjos.fi.